Postgraduate Course: Deaf Studies (EDUA11239)

 Medical and social constructions of deafness and associated patterns of discourse;

-The nature and structure of d/ Deaf communities in Scotland;
+The nature and structure of deaf communities in Scotland;

-The roles of sign language and written language within the Deaf community; the impact of hearing people's attitudes towards signed language on the lives of d/Deaf people;
+The roles of sign language and written language within the deaf community; the impact of hearing people's attitudes towards signed language on the lives of deaf people;

-Current social and political activities in relation to d/Deaf people;
+Current social and political activities in relation to deaf people; deaf children's increasingly fluid deaf identities.

 Entry Requirements (not applicable to Visiting Students)